About the Social Economy Project

 (Draft outline of chapters)

-knowledge do people in the social economy claim to have?
+what knowledge and values do people in the social economy

 them from other economic systems?